Excerpt: Chapter One

-I raised my axes and swung at the top of the ledge.
+I raised my picks and swung at the top of the ledge.

 My picks sparked as they scraped down the side of the shelf.

 One of them snagged on a boulder at the bottom.
 The force of the catch nearly pulled my arm from its socket.
 I screamed in pain.
 My fingers came loose, and for a moment, I was hanging from the side of the mountain with nothing but a leather strap holding me up.

 I looked down and wished I hadn’t.
 The fear of heights had been trained out of me years ago, but something about hanging there by my pick’s strap had me on the verge of losing my stomach.
 I closed my eyes and fought through the pain, praying to anyone who’d listen that my strap wouldn’t break.

 Opening my eyes, I raised my other pick and swung.
 It stuck.

 “Come on, Ayrion!
 Pull!”
 I bit down and hauled myself up with one arm, far enough to pry loose the first pick and reach for something higher.
 I swung, but the rock I hit gave way, raining pieces down on my face.
 I shook my head and tried again.
 The pick held.
 I tested its weight before releasing the other.

 Arm over arm, I swung and pulled, swung and pulled, until I reached the top of the shelf and stumbled over the edge.
 I rolled onto my back, panting harder than I ever had before.

 I couldn’t move.

 My entire body was shaking.
 I couldn’t believe I’d made it.
 That was by far the stupidest thing I’d ever done, and yet the most thrilling.
 I wished the other trainees had been there to see it.
 I shook my head.
 No. If they had been, that would mean they had made it up the mountain in front of me, and I wasn’t about to wish for that.